VarunMadhavan/Data_Analysis_ML_Projects/README.md

 ## Rock v Mine Classifier.ipynb
 An interesting classifier problem with a lot of features but not as many data points.
 Typically runs into over-fitting issues.
 Relevant data in Sonar_data.csv

+## Diabetes_Prediction.ipynb
+A basic classifier to understand performances of various classifier models predicting if a patient is diabetic or not